handpoint/doc/restapi/restintroduction.md

 ## API Overview

-When integrating to the Handpoint REST API, there are 2 possible transaction flows in order to get back the transaction result from the payment terminal to your application:
+When integrating with the Handpoint REST API, there are 2 possible transaction flows in order to get back the transaction result from the payment terminal to your application:

 1. **Run a server to receive the transaction result**.
 In this scenario you will need to specify a callback URL in the transaction request.
 At the end of the transaction, the payment terminal will send back the transaction result to the specified callback URL.

 2. **Query an endpoint provided by Handpoint**.
 In this scenario a transaction result id is delivered immediately to your application as a response to the transaction request.
-A specific API endpoint then needs to be queried with the transaction result id in order to get the transaction result when the financial operation is finished on the payment terminal.
+In order to retrieve the transaction result, a specific API endpoint needs to be queried with the transaction id once the financial operation is completed on the payment terminal.

 ## Transaction flow

 :::tip

-1. Pre-requisite: request your test credentials (API key) and test payment terminal from Handpoint.
+1. Pre-requisite: request your test credentials (API key) and a payment terminal from Handpoint.

 2. ensure you are targeting the correct environment.
 If your payment terminal is a **debug** terminal then the development environment (.io) needs to be targeted.
 If your payment terminal is a **demo** terminal or a **production** terminal then the production environment (.com) needs to be targeted.
-Demo terminals are production terminals linked to a mock acquirer so funds are not moved.
+Demo terminals are production terminals linked to a mock acquirer so **funds are not moved**.
 To check if you should be using the production or the development environment you can refer to this guide: ["How do I know what type of card reader I have?"](https://hndpt.co/39utmzi)

   **For production terminals the endpoint to target is:** https://cloud.handpoint.com/